Xiaomi to unveil 'X' series in India on April 23

-New Delhi: Alongside Mi 11 Ultra, Chinese smartphone maker Xiaomi on Monday announced that it is all set to unveil its flagship X series in India on April 23.
+New Delhi, April 12 (IANS) Alongside Mi 11 Ultra, Chinese smartphone maker Xiaomi on Monday announced that it is all set to unveil its flagship X series in India on April 23.

 The company confirmed the news via press invites for an event.
 CEO Manu Kumar Jain also wrote on Twitter that the flagship series is coming to India.